jameseck/ansible-cephlab/README.md

 Proxmox
 =======

 The template VM's have defaults set for memory and cpu.
-These can be modified by settings vm_memory_mb and vm_cpu_count in the inventory file.
+These can be modified by settings vm_memory_mb and vm_cpu_count in the inventory file
-Re-running the proxmox-create-vms\*.yml playbooks will update any VM's already created.
-Reducing the amount of assigned memory may result in an error from the Proxmox API.
+Re-running the proxmox-create-vms\*.yml playbooks will update any VM's already created Reducing the amount of assigned memory may result in an error from the Proxmox API

+Ceph
+====

+For rhcs3, there is an additional task (roles/ceph/tasks/rhcs3_metrics.yml) which is called by roles/ceph/tasks/run_ansible.yml
+For rhcs4, the metrics are deployed by ceph-ansible